 From Signup to Managing Your Website, It’s Easy as Pie

 A great hosting service needs to be as easy to use as it is powerful, and Scala Hosting understands that.
 I wouldn’t go so far as to call the experience seamless, but the very few hiccups I encountered were barely noticeable.
-It’s a matter of mere minutes from signup to going live with your new website.
+Overall, it was refreshingly straightforward and simple – Scala Hosting can have your new site up in minutes.

 Choosing a Plan